hthreads/hthreads.github.io/classes/embedded-systems/labs/lab2/index.md

     - When the respective switch is down position, the respective LED will turn off.
     - Just like the buttons in the demo code, when the status of the switches changes, print to the console the current state of the switch register.

-__Hint:__
+__Hints:__

+- For RGB LEDs and dip switches, find the memory address of "axi_gpio_1" in __"base_soc_wrapper_hw_platform_0/system.hdf"__ file.
+Alternatively, you can find the address in the "Address Editor" window in Vivado.
-Unlike the green LEDs register, which is only 4 bits wide, the RGB LEDs register is 12 bits wide.
+- Unlike the green LEDs register, which is only 4 bits wide, the RGB LEDs register is 12 bits wide.
 Starting from the MSB (Most Significant Bit), each LED occupies 3 bits - 1 for each of the RGB (Red, Green, and Blue) channels.
 The first 3 bits control the right-most LED (LD0).
 To turn an LED white, write 1's to all three color channels.

 ### Submission